Janet C. Long: 2006 campaign

-2006–2008 term
+In November, she defeated Republican Dottie Reeder with a 554-vote margin, flipping the seat to the Democrats.

 As a freshman representative, Long was appointed to the Insurance Committee, the Education Innovation & Career Preparation Committee, Military & Veterans' Affairs Committee, and the Schools & Learning Council.
 She was one of three Pinellas County representatives to support school vouchers (corporate-tax-credit scholarships), along with Bill Heller and Darryl Rouson.

-Long used her office to champion unincorporated residents within her district, who felt they were not receiving adequate benefits from the Pinellas Park Water Management District.
-The district builds and maintains drainage projects in mid-Pinellas County.
-Residents in the Bayou Club and Lealman areas did not feel they received direct benefits from the water management district, and that they should be able to opt out of paying taxes to it.
-The District responded that Bayou Club would not exist without the drainage system it provided.
-Representative Long sought to have the matter decided by referendum.

 Long sponsored a bill that would prohibit local governments from spending public money on "political advertisement or electioneering communication."

 She opposed a 2008 bill, HB 257, that required pregnant women to have a sonogram before undergoing a first-trimester abortion.
 She and state Senator Dennis L. Jones supported legislative action to require airports, universities and state agencies to recycle.
 Opponents of the bill said it would cost too much.

 In August 2008, Long told the Pinellas Park Kiwanis Club that she supports taxing Internet sales as a possible solution to state budget problems.
 She said that Florida had grown markedly since the tax codes were first written, and that they needed updating.